Brandon Crawford: Personal life

 Crawford married former UCLA gymnast Jalynne Dantzscher in Kona, Hawaii, on November 26, 2011.
-They have two daughters and two sons.
+They have three daughters and two sons.
 They reside in Scottsdale, Arizona.

 Crawford is the brother-in-law of Olympic gymnast Jamie Dantzscher.
 Crawford's sister Amy is married to pitcher Gerrit Cole.
-His sister-in-law, Jennifer Pippin, died in 2017 due to an asthma attack.
+His sister-in-law, Jennifer Pippin (the sister of Crawford's wife), died in 2017 due to an asthma attack.